 The easiest way to get to Azerbaijan is by plane.
 Direct flights to Azerbaijan are carried out by such companies as Azerbaijan Airlines, Aeroflot, UTair, S7 Airlines, Qatar Airways, airBaltic, Turkish Airlines, Air Astana and others.
 Regarding traveling by train, Azerbaijan has direct railway connections with Russia and Georgia (Tbilisi) only.

 NOTE: Border between Azerbaijan and Armenia is closed.
 Besides, if you have visited Armenia, you have to consider before your travel to Azerbaijan, that you may be stopped and questioned on the border.
 Any tourist who has visited Nagorny Karabakh will not be allowed to enter the country.

 Travelers can import personal items and valuables up to a certain amount without filling out a customs declaration.
 Travelers can import up to $10,000 USD or the equivalent, 3 litres of alcohol, 600 cigarettes, and 20 grams of gold or jewelry without filling out a declaration.
 For amounts larger than this (including up to $50,000 USD), travelers should fill out a customs declaration.
 Medication for personal use can be brought into Azerbaijan without a declaration.

-Weapons (except special cases for hunting rifles), narcotics, fresh fruits and vegetables, and live animals cannot be imported into Azerbaijan.
+Weapons (except special cases for hunting rifles), narcotics (list can be found here), fresh fruits and vegetables, and live animals cannot be imported into Azerbaijan.

 Visitors arriving through the Red Corridor at border crossings should fill out a customs declaration form.
 Customs forms can be filled out at border crossings or ahead of time using the electronic customs services.
 There are also kiosks at border crossing areas with more information about customs regulations and a place to fill out a declaration.